 Health and safety

-The Health and Safety in Employment Act 1992 outlines the responsibility of both employers and employees in the provision of a healthy and safe workplace.
+The Health and Safety at Work Act 2015 outlines the responsibility of both employers and employees in the provision of a healthy and safe workplace.
 Healthy and safe means free from physical and emotional harm.
 All hazards must be eliminated, isolated or minimised by the employer and protective equipment must be provided to employees.
 Training must be offered to you for all safety issues: as a new employee, where the job changes; or where new technology is introduced.

 Communication and change

 Most difficulties in the workplace occur as a consequence of poor communication.
 You have the right to have your say and be listened to about issues that affect you in the workplace.
 In regard to workplace communication and change you have the following rights:

 - to know about things that affect your job;

 - to consider changes that affect your job;